saurabh-kj/BackendAutomation-RestAssured/README.md

 ## Libraries used:
   1. Java
   2. Rest Assured
+  3. Selenium WebDriver
-  3. TestNG
+  4. TestNG
-  4. Extentreports
+  5. Extentreports
-  5. Maven
+  6. Maven

 ## Steps to start:
   1. Clone / Download the project into your local